viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

 -----------

-A grant token is created in the authorization flow, and will be destroyed when the authorization finished.
-In this case, it would be better to store the data in a cache, which would benefit a better performance.
+A grant token is created in the authorization flow, and will be destroyed when the authorization is finished.
+In this case, it would be better to store the data in a cache, which leads to better performance.

-A grant token should contain at least these information:
+A grant token should contain at least this information:

 - client_id: A random string of client_id
 - code: A random string